top of page

 Here are actionable steps dads can take to support their daughters:

-Learn Together: Read books or watch videos about the female hormone cycle to understand what she’s experiencing.
+• Learn Together: Read books, read blog posts like this, or watch videos about the female hormone cycle to understand what she’s experiencing.

-Be Patient with Mood Swings: Remember that irritability or sadness is temporary and linked to biology.
+• Be Patient with Mood Swings: Remember that irritability or sadness is temporary and linked to biology and usually is not really about you, even if her frustrations or anger is directed toward you.

 Why Fathers Matter in Teenage Girls’ Lives